cgrindel/renovate_bzlmod_support/design.md

 #### Version Implementation

-Because none of [the existing Renovate versioning schemes] satisfies the requirements for Bazel modules, a new versioning scheme, `bazel_module`, will be implemented.
+Because none of [the existing Renovate versioning schemes] satisfies the requirements for Bazel modules, a new versioning scheme, `bazel-module`, will be implemented.

 #### Version Formats